-Happy February!
-Are you looking for some fun sensory play ideas for your littles?
-These Valentine’s Day themed sensory bins are perfect for February and are sure to get your kids excited for all the heart filled fun!
+Prepping for February and looking for some fun sensory play ideas for your littles?
+These Valentine’s Day-themed sensory bins are perfect for February and are sure to get your kids excited for all the heart-filled fun!

 The BASICS TO ANY SENSORY BIN are to pick a FILLER, fill your BIN, toss in some LOOSE PARTS and TOOLS, then let your littles play and explore!